Directional Exploration by Way of Fragmentation

 the best guides are the ones that unfold alongside us

 When a thesis doesn’t work, that may be because you don’t quite understand what you are trying to express.
-Essentially, it takes the exploration to find the direction.
-In his guide to literary nonfiction To Show and To Tell, Phillip Lopate, author and critic, elaborates on how to explore an idea.
+Essentially, it takes exploration to find the direction.
+In his guide to literary nonfiction, To Show and To Tell, Phillip Lopate, author and critic, elaborates on how to explore an idea.
 He writes that,

-“it puts unreasonable pressure on students to ask them to generate a thesis before they have explored their thoughts on the page.”
+it puts unreasonable pressure on students to ask them to generate a thesis before they have explored their thoughts on the page.”

 __________________________________________________